Should You Get a Master’s Degree in Curriculum and Instruction?

 What You Will Learn

 A master’s in curriculum and instruction will generally teach you how to design, deliver and assess lessons, units and programs.
 You will likely examine your own current practices and compare those to leading national and international exemplars.
-A strong program will also focus on current issues, state and national standards affecting curriculum, such as the common core.
+A strong advanced degree program will also focus on current issues, state and national standards affecting curriculum.

 What You Can Do with a Master of Education in Curriculum and Instruction